 Personification: Giving human qualities to non-human things (a specific type of metaphor)

-I used all three of the spices in the opening paragraphs of Chapter 17 of my latest release, Unending Devotion:
+I used all three of the spices in the opening paragraphs of Chapter 17 of my book, Unending Devotion:

 "The stiff branches above Lily clattered like dry bones (simile) . . .
 In the blackness of the early morning, the pale light from the tavern windows illuminated the barren, gnarled limbs.
 They reached toward her like claws of a devilish monster.
 She had no doubt they would snatch her and devour her if they could (personification) . . .
 Every shadow, every dark moving shape was a demon (metaphor).
 She heard the flap of their thin translucent wings . . ."